 - salt and pepper, to taste

-- Add celery and onion to water on the stove and cook over high heat until tender.
+- Add celery and onion to the 1 cup water on the stove and cook over high heat until tender.
+Drain leftover water.

 - In a large pot over medium heat, melt butter and stir in flour.
 Add milk, worcestershire sauce, celery and onion.
 Season with salt and pepper.
 Stir frequently until soup is thickened.
 Serve hot.